algolia/shipjs/README.md

 - Update the version in `package.json`.
 - Update the changelog.
 - `git commit -m "chore: release v1.0.1`
-- Create a pull-request from `releases/v1.0.1` to `master`.
+- Create a PR from `releases/v1.0.1` to `master`.

 You can run `shipjs prepare --dry-run` just to see what will be executed without actual execution.

 ### Part 2.
 Review

-You will review and merge this pull-request.
+You will review and merge this PR.

-If you added more commits to this pull-request, you need to `Squash and merge` so that the latest commit message can be `chore: release v1.0.1`.
+If you added more commits to this PR, you need to `Squash and merge` so that the latest commit message can be `chore: release v1.0.1`.
 This is required for the next step.

 ### Part 3.
 Trigger a release (`shipjs trigger`)